Long-term contraception more effective than pills

 "If I try to remember what I had for dinner two days ago, I can't," Winner told Reuters Health.
 "So you can imagine that those retrospective studies are not very reliable."

+In the new forward-looking study, about 7,500 women and adolescents in the St. Louis area were allowed to pick from a variety of contraception methods at no cost.

+Over the course of the study -- more than three years for women who completed all follow-up interviews -- participants had a total of 334 unintended pregnancies.

-In the study led by Winner, some of the unplanned pregnancies occurred when women weren't using their chosen contraception and instead relied on a condom or the pull-out method, in which the male withdraws before ejaculation.
+Some of those pregnancies occurred when women weren't using their chosen contraception and instead relied on a condom or the pull-out method.

-Still, among about 1,500 women who chose to use a contraceptive pill, patch or ring, between 4 and 5 percent became pregnant while using those methods each year.
+Still, among about 1,500 women who chose to use a contraceptive pill, patch or ring, between four and five percent became pregnant while using those methods each year.

 In comparison, 0.3 percent -- about one in 330 -- of the 5,800 women who opted for an IUD or skin implant had an unplanned pregnancy each year because of contraceptive failure.